 Zama cuts patterns for dresses.
 He pays Trevor to sew the pieces together.
-Trevor works from his house.
-Trevor is not employed by Zama and Zama cannot deduct deduct tax or UIF from the money he pays Trevor.
+Trevorworks from his house.
+Trevor is not employed by Zama, and Zama cannot deduct deduct tax or UIF from the money he pays Trevor.

-Domestic employers and their employees have been included under the Act since 1 April 2003.
+Domestic employers and their employees are included under the Act and must contribute to the UIF.

 A working member of a close corporation or working director of a company must now pay UIF.
-All employees who earn above an amount of R14 872 per month (or R178 464 per year) have to pay 1% of their earnings to UIF, but only up to this ceiling amount.
-For example, if Fred earns R16 000 per month, he will have to pay 1% of R14 872 and not 1% of R16 000.
-If Fred wants to claim UIF in the future he will only be paid a percentage of R14 872 and not a percentage of his salary.
+All employees who earn above an amount of R261 748 per year (R21 812 per month) have to pay 1% of their earnings to UIF, but only up to this ceiling amount.
+For example, if Fred earns R35 000 per month, he will have to pay 1% of R21 812 and not 1% of R35 000.
+If Fred wants to claim UIF in the future, he will only be paid a percentage of R21 812 and not a percentage of his salary.